greenhenry441/nest-social-networking/blueprint.md

 ### Aesthetics & Design

+*   **Authentication UI Redesign:** The login and signup pages have been redesigned with a clean, modern aesthetic.
+The new design features a centered, white rounded block for the forms, providing a more intuitive and visually appealing user experience.
 *   **"Liquid Glass" Theme:** The entire application has been redesigned with a modern "Liquid Glass" aesthetic.
 This includes:
     *   **Glassmorphism:** A frosted-glass effect applied to key UI elements like the navigation bar and forms, creating a sense of depth and transparency.
     *   **Vibrant Color Palette:** The application's color palette has been updated to a cool and modern blueish-green gradient.
 This new color scheme is applied to the background and reflected in the glassmorphism effect, creating a cohesive and visually appealing design.